 Exposure to traumatic event can happen in one or more of these ways:

-They also may show intense fear, helplessness, anger, sadness, horror or denial.
+They may also show intense fear, helplessness, anger, sadness, horror or denial.
 Children who experience repeated trauma may develop a kind of emotional numbing to deaden or block the pain and trauma.
 This is called dissociation.
 Children with PTSD avoid situations or places that remind them of the trauma.
 They may also become less responsive emotionally, depressed, withdrawn, and more detached from their feelings.

 A child with PTSD may also re-experience the traumatic event by: